TrashbagMOV/FSA-Archives/Heros/B-Tier/Windswept.md

 Further details:

-Windswept, the newest member of the Elemental Guardians, is the only son of David Rippe.
+Windswept, the newest member of the [Elemental Guardians](https://github.com/TrashbagMOV/FSA-Archives/blob/main/Teams/The%20Elemental%20Guardians.md), is the only son of David Rippe.
 A third-generation Human–Canitorian hybrid, he currently holds a B+ rank with the potential to reach S+ rank.
-He began his career in Alpeina, Michigan, training under his father, before relocating to Lansing in 2011, where he joined the Elemental Guardians as the Wind Guardian.
+He began his career in Alpeina, Michigan; training under his father, before relocating to Lansing in 2011, where he joined the Elemental Guardians as the Wind Guardian.

 Battles: